 After some brief announcements, participants are asked to stand and join in singing an opening song which will always be displayed on the screen, but are very often also found in the hymnal on the back of the pew.

 Please note: while there are certainly those among us with the gift music (vocally and instrumentally) we are FAR from being at all "choir-y."
-We have those who sing beautifully, those who sing joyfully out of tune (such as Pastor Matt), and we have those who choose not to sing at all.
+We have those who sing beautifully, those who sing joyfully out of tune, and we have those who choose not to sing at all.
 The choice is yours.

 Additionally, at this time a younger member of our congregation will process forward with the pastor and will light the candles on the altar.
 This is done to help us remember that the Holy Spirit is always with us when we gather.

-As the Passing of the Peace concludes, Pastor Matt will invite the children forward for a short devotional time with them.
+Pastor will invite the children forward for a short devotional time with them.
 If you have young children with you, they are more than welcome to come and join, but they are also free to stay with you if you wish.

 Our primary goal with those youngsters in attendance (and their parents) is to make them feel welcome, comfortable and unafraid to express themselves at any time.
 Therefore, don't fear or fret if you have a child who has trouble with his/her "inside voice" or has a "squirmy butt" that sometimes needs to get up and walk around or cries out for any reason.
 We believe the heartbeat of the church is the sound of children in the sanctuary.